 During Rugby Activity

-- Any equipment such as tackle pads, shields, bags should be cleaned and sanitised after each individual players use.
-All other equipment including rugby balls must be cleaned and sanitised after a maximum of 15 minutes activity (A bucket and towel must be available pitch-side for this purpose).
+- Any equipment such as tackle pads, shields, bags should be cleaned and sanitised after each individual players use; All other equipment including rugby balls must be cleaned and sanitised after a maximum of 15 minutes activity.

 - Coaches should not supply drinks for the players, they must bring their own.